Characterizing Web Search in The Age of Generative AI: Stability of Generative Search

+The number of triggered AIOs and conducted searches for \gptnormal shows minor changes (Table~\ref{table:data_stats} in Appendix~\ref{sec:data_stats}).
+We also do not observe any notable changes in the number of links retrieved by different engines, with the only notable exception being \aio where the average number of links per query changes from $8.4$ to $7.2$.
-\xhdr{Measuring Temporal Overlap.} To quantify stability, we compute the Jaccard similarity between the sets of links retrieved for each query across runs (see \Cref{fig:newold}). \organic search shows the highest temporal stability, with an average overlap of $45\%$ across runs, followed closely by \gemini ($40\%$).
-In contrast, \aio exhibits substantial variability, with only $18\%$ overlap between runs.
-This observation aligns with prior reports indicating that Google’s AI mode often returns markedly different results across repeated sessions.\footnote{\url{https://www.searchenginejournal.com/study-google-ai-mode-returns-largely-different-results-across-sessions/550249/}}

-\xhdr{Stability of Content} Despite shifts in source composition, overall conceptual coverage remains largely unchanged across time (\Cref{fig:newold_concepts}).
-This suggests that while generative engines dynamically alter their retrieved sources, they can maintain a similar topic coverage in their generated summaries.
+Rank distributions remain mostly consistent for \organic search, but vary considerably for generative systems, especially \gptnormal and \gptsearch, whose retrieved domain popularity shifts by as much as 40,000 ranks (Figure~\ref{fig:newold_ranks} in Appendix~\ref{app:newold}).
+Comparing the Jaccard similarity between sets of retrieved links across runs (\Cref{fig:newold_overlap} in Appendix~\ref{app:newold}) shows highest overlap for \organic search ($45\%$).
+In contrast, \aio exhibits substantially lower overlap ($18\%$) between runs.
+This observation aligns with prior reports indicating that Google’s AI mode often returns markedly different results across repeated sessions.\footnote{\url{https://tinyurl.com/aio-differences}} Despite this source-level variability, overall conceptual coverage remains largely stable across time (\Cref{fig:newold_concepts} in Appendix~\ref{app:newold}), indicating that generative systems can maintain a similar topic coverage in their generated summaries even as retrieved sources change.

-\textbf{Overall, these findings suggest that current generative search systems vary in their ability to handle recent events.} While engines that retrieve many links such as \gptsearch and \gemini can adapt reasonably well, low-retrieval models struggle to surface up-to-date information.
-Across systems, generative search results show moderate variability over time.